Tomrso/Tomrso/README.md

-- 👋 Hi, I’m @Tomrso
+I'm just a simple man making my way in the metaverse.

-- 👀 I’m interested in blockchain development and gaming.
+I am interested in Blockchain development and I am currently learning how to work with Solana.

-- 🌱 I’m currently learning Front-end develepment and I would like to learn blockchain development next.
+I am familiar with React and Typescript and I love creating projects to further my learning.

-- 📫 How to reach me twitter: @tomrso
+Twitter: @tomrso